-Leakage = Adjustment to account for the percentage of bulbs purchased that move out (and in if deemed appropriate) of the Utility Jurisdiction.
+Leakage = Adjustment to account for the percentage of program bulbs that move out (and in if deemed appropriate) of the Utility Jurisdiction.

-Upstream (TOS) Lighting programs = Determined through evaluation.
+Upstream (TOS) Lighting programs and KITS = Determined through evaluation.

 All other programs = 0

 Hours = Average hours of use per year, varies by bulb type as presented below: